3 new confirmed COVID-19 cases. | SMN NEWS

-PHILIPSBURG:— As of October 11th, there were three (3) persons who tested positive for COVID-19; bringing the total active cases to sixty- six (66).
-The total number of confirmed cases is now seven hundred and ten (710).
+PHILIPSBURG:— As of October 17th, there were three (3) persons who tested positive for COVID-19; however there was a recovery of five (5) persons; bringing the total active cases to sixty- three (63).
+The total number of confirmed cases is now seven hundred and forty- nine (749).

-The Collective Prevention Services (CPS) are monitoring sixty- four (64) people in home isolation.
-Two (2) patients remains hospitalized, one (1) patient is at the St. Maarten Medical Center and the other patient is at the Louis Constant Fleming hospital on the French side.
-The total number of deaths due to COVID-19 remains at twenty- two (22).
+The Collective Prevention Services (CPS) are monitoring fifty- six (56) people in home isolation.
+Seven (7) patients are hospitalized at the St. Maarten Medical Center, and the total number of deaths due to COVID-19 remains at twenty- two (22).

 View comments